calfproject/agda-calf/README.md

 # Cost analysis of parallel prefix sum (scan)

-We present a mechanized cost analysis of the parallel prefix sum algorithm, formalized in Calf embedded in Agda.
+We present a mechanized cost analysis of the work and span of the parallel prefix sum algorithm, formalized in Calf embedded in Agda.

 ## Dependencies